smartcontracts/simple-optimism-node/README.md

 Copy the desired network environment file to `.env`.

-E.G. to run a node on Alfajores:
+E.g. to run a node on Alfajores:

 ```sh
 cp alfajores.env .env